-Microsoft has released an update for Windows Embedded POSReady 2009 that provides support for TLS 1.2 and AES-256.
+Microsoft has released an update for Windows Embedded POSReady 2009 that provides support for TLS 1.2.
 This platform is a specialized version of Windows XP designed for point-of-service systems.
 If you are already developing for this platform, you can download update KB4019276 from Microsoft’s Update Catalog.

 If you are using Windows XP and your application requires support for TLS 1.2, it is possible to apply this update.
 You must be running Windows XP SP3 and you must make a change to the registry.
 It is strongly recommended that you upgrade to Windows 10 to ensure that you have the latest security updates and the strongest cipher suites available.
 However, if that is not a possibility, then you can follow these steps to install the update.

 If you decide to make these changes, you acknowledge that you are doing this entirely at your own risk.
 Make sure that you have a full backup of the system.

 - Verify that you are running Windows XP SP3 with all of the available updates installed.
 If you have automatic updates enabled, it is recommended that you disable them at this time.
 After this change, Windows Update will now see your Windows XP system as Windows Embedded POSReady 2009 and there may be updates that are released for that platform that do no apply to your system.
 You will need to manually check and verify all updates after this change has been made.